 What are the penalties for statutory rape in Arizona?

 The sentence for class 6 statutory rape in Arizona is 1.5 years in prison for a first-time offense classified as dangerous.
-The sentence for class 2 dangerous felony statutory rape in Arizona is minimum 7 years in prison.
+The sentence for class 2 dangerous felony statutory rape in Arizona is a minimum of 7 years in prison.
 To learn more about sentencing requirements for felonies in Arizona, view Arizona's Mandatory Minimum Sentences.

 If you are facing a statutory rape/sex with a minor charge in Arizona, contact a Phoenix sex crime lawyer at MayesTelles PLLC today for a free consultation.
 We are available 24/7.
 At MayesTelles PLLC, we handle all types of felony and misdemeanor charges.
 Learn more about our Phoenix criminal defense lawyers.